converging-mz/turbulence-cds/README.md

 # CDS simulation for turbulence nonlinear diffusion and decay

 ## Overview
-This repository contains simulation code for the Kolmogorov-Barenblatt turbulent energy balance equation in the paper **"Nonlinear Diffusion and Decay of an Expanding Turbulent Blob"**. [arXiv:2505.22737](https://arxiv.org/abs/2505.22737).
+This repository contains simulation code for the Kolmogorov-Barenblatt turbulent energy balance equation in the paper **"Nonlinear Diffusion and Decay of an Expanding Turbulent Blob"** (PNAS, 2026).

 ## Cell Dynamical System (CDS) Method
 Cell Dynamical System (CDS) is a split-step scheme for nonlinear PDEs.
 Each timestep is computed by: